hhvm/user-documentation/guides/hack/22-async/07-guidelines.md

 So, `await HH\Asio\v(array(b_one..., b_two...));` has two pending awaitables.
 If `b_one()` is called first, it calls `Batcher::lookup()`, which calls `Batcher::go()`, which reschedules via `later()`.
 Then HHVM looks for other pending awaitables. `b_two()` is also pending.
 It calls `Batcher::lookup()` and then it gets suspended via `await self::$aw` because `Batcher::$aw` is not `null` any longer.
 Now `Batcher::go()` resumes, fetches and returns the result.

-## Don't forget to await an awaitable
+## Don't Forget to Await an Awaitable

 What do you think happens here?